 UPDATING OUR TINY LOO – JUST THE WINDOW LEFT TO DO AND IT’S ALL FINISHED

 Window in, ceiling plastered, walls and floor prepped, now it was time to tile.
 Now I absolutely love tiling, there’s something my logical brain likes about working out how you’re going to lay them.
 It’s so important to get the position of the first tiles correct.
 And because the whole room was going to be tiled you also have to work out how to make the floor flow with the walls.
 Even though the loo and bathroom are separate I wanted them to have a similar feel.
-But I also wanted the loo dark so couldn’t go with the terrazzo tiles I had in the bathroom (so wish I opted for marble now).
+But I also wanted the loo dark in style so couldn’t go with the terrazzo tiles I had in the bathroom (so wish I opted for marble now).
 And the slate wall in there wouldn’t work in a loo, it would be impossible to keep it clean.

 In the end I opted for a large ceramic tile that looks like slate.
 To be fair this room was as always on a budget and these tiles were the cheapest and least offensive I could find.
 There were super easy to lay and I borrowed a friends tile cutting machine to get a super professional finish to the cut edges.
 Once they were all in place all I had to do was grout them and seal them before tackling the bit I’d been dreading all along, putting the new loo in.
 In the end I have to admit that I gave up!
 I just didn’t feel confident enough to drill through the lovely new tiles.
 So I paid the friend whose tile cutter I had borrowed to fit it for me.
 We had a first flush ceremony to celebrate having a loo again.